artur-ciocanu/launch.en/help/extension-reference/web/platform-demo/overview.md

 ---
 # Adobe Experience Platform Demo Extension

+>[!NOTE]
+>
->**Note**: Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+>Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](/help/launch-name-updates.md) for a consolidated reference of the terminology changes.

 This extension will be deprecated in favor of the [Adobe Experience Platform Web SDK](../aep-web-sdk/overview.md).
 The features of this extension are being ported over to new extension.
 Here is a quick comparison of current features.